Failover is a process of switching from the original VM on the source host to its VM replica on the target host.

 - Veeam Backup & Replication rolls back the VM replica to the required restore point.
 To do this, it reverts the VM replica to the necessary snapshot in the replica chain.

-Note that any replication activities for the original VM will fail until the VM replica is returned to the Normal state.
+Note that any replication activities for the original VM will fail until the VM replica is returned to the Ready state.

 - All changes made to the VM replica while it is running in the Failover state are written to the delta file of the snapshot, or restore point, to which you have selected to roll back.